VendorPC/NamelessMoveEditor-v1.0.0./Readme.txt

 (Metal Burst is a example of how Automatic targeting works if you want to look it up on Bulbapedia.)
 Priority Settings can go in a range of -7 to 5.
 Base Power can only go up to 255 and Accuracy can only go up to 100%.
-For moves that always want their move effect active (For Example: Brick Break) set the effect chance % to "0" it will always trigger this way.
+For moves that always want their move effect active (For Example: Brick Break) set the effect chance % to "100%" it will always trigger this way.
-For Moves like Zap Cannon that always paralyze set the effect chance % to 100%.